England squad: Declan Rice earns first call-up for Euro 2020 qualifiers | Goal.com

 Elsewhere, Jordan Pickford keeps his place in the squad despite some question marks over his recent form for club side for Everton.

-He is joined by fellow goalkeepers Jack Butland and Heaton, who earns a recall having been in impressive for for Burnley in 2019.
+He is joined by fellow goalkeepers Jack Butland and Heaton, who earns a recall having been in impressive form for Burnley in 2019.

 There is no place, however, for Southampton midfielder James Ward-Prowse despite being tipped for a call-up in the wake of scoring six goals since the turn of the year for the Saints.